OCRG/.github/profile/README.md

 # Ozark Cybersecurity Research Group (OCRG)

 ## Mission
 The **Ozark Cybersecurity Research Group (OCRG)** is dedicated to advancing cybersecurity through innovative research in threat detection and security techniques.
 We leverage cutting-edge machine learning and AI methodologies to design robust systems for identifying hidden threats, such as steganographic content, and mitigating cyber risks.
-Our work focuses on creating advanced detection frameworks that are resilient to variations in data sources while being computationally efficient.
+Our work will focus on creating advanced detection frameworks that are resilient to variations in data sources while being computationally efficient.

 ## About Us
 OCRG is in its project initialization phase and we are laying the technical foundation and building our first projects.
-Our early initiatives include developing prototype frameworks for advanced steganalysis and threat detection using self-supervised contrastive learning techniques.
-We actively share our progress and collaborate via our GitHub pages and Discord community.
+Our early initiatives will include developing prototype frameworks for advanced steganalysis using self-supervised contrastive learning techniques.
+We will actively share our progress and collaborate via our GitHub pages and Discord community.

 - **GitHub Pages:** [ocrg.github.io](https://ocrg.github.io/)
 - **Discord Community:** [Join our Discord](https://discord.gg/6SDUxJzSdr)